tinatrinh8/SEG2105-LAB4/README.md

 Issue:

 Main acitvity works with the buttons.
 However, after clicking on the product list, a few items does not show up.
+The item delted, added and found is however still in the record in the main activity.

 Group Members: